Jagrup Brar: Political career

 He first entered politics by running as the NDP candidate in the October 2004 by-election for the riding of Surrey-Panorama Ridge, triggered by the resignation of BC Liberal MLA Gulzar Cheema.
 He won the by-election with 6,740 votes (53.59%), defeating Liberal candidate Mary Polak to become a member of British Columbia's 37th Legislative Assembly.
 He was re-elected to the legislature by winning 11,553 votes (53.17%) in the 2005 provincial election, and served as opposition deputy caucus chair and opposition critic for public safety and the Solicitor General in the 38th Legislative Assembly.

 With the NDP reserving the Surrey-Panorama riding for a female candidate in the 2009 provincial election, Brar instead contested the newly established riding of Surrey-Fleetwood, winning the seat by 1,992 votes.
 He was named critic for small business by NDP leader Adrian Dix in April 2011.

-In early 2012 Brar participated in the Raise the Rates MLA Welfare Challenge by living on $610 for one month, the standard wage given to welfare recipients in B.C. at the time.
+In early 2012, Brar participated in the Raise the Rates MLA Welfare Challenge by living on $610 for one month, the standard wage given to welfare recipients in BC at the time.
 Brar lived in a small room in Vancouver's Downtown Eastside for part of the month-long challenge.
 He lost 26 pounds during the event and reported feeling constantly hungry and his mind "fuzzy" due to a lack of adequate nutrition and sleep.
-He kept a blog of his experiences and the media exposure surrounding the event significantly raised public awareness of welfare rates in B.C.
+He kept a blog of his experiences and the media exposure surrounding the event significantly raised public awareness of welfare rates in BC.

 In August 2012, Brar was criticized by Liberal MLA Bill Bennett for praising Cuba's health and education system on a Punjabi radio station after a holiday in the communist country.

 He was defeated in the 2013 provincial election by BC Liberal candidate Peter Fassbender by 200 votes.
-He then ran for president of the BC NDP, but lost to Craig Keating at the November 2013 party convention.
+He then ran for president of the BC NDP but lost to Craig Keating at the November 2013 party convention.

-In the 2017 provincial election Brar defeated Fassbender in a re-match, then won re-election in 2020.
+In the 2017 provincial election Brar defeated Fassbender in a re-match, then won re-election in the 2020 provincial election.
 He was acclaimed as caucus chair for the governing NDP on November 10, 2021, replacing outgoing chair Bob D'Eith.

-On December 7, 2022 he was named Minister of State for Trade by Premier David Eby.
+On December 7, 2022, he was named Minister of State for Trade by Premier David Eby.
+After the 2024 election, he was named Minister of Mining and Critical Minerals.